MehaletKB/11-NoteTaker/README.md

 ## Usage:

-From the terminal, run node app/index.js.
+From the terminal, run node app/index.js (or npm start).
 Then from a browser, go to localhost:3001, this will take you to the index.html page.
 From there click on "Get Started" to add notes.

 ## Contact: